sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

     > **Business Content** provides pre-built automations for concrete business problems.

-    > **SAP Intelligent RPA SDK** provides all the Software Developments Kits that can be acquired from the store.
+    > **Automation SDK** provides all the Software Developments Kits that can be acquired from the store.

-2. Select one or more filters on the left to filter the available Store projects by Project Type (for example Live Process and Process Automation), Format Type (for example, Ready to use and Template), Catalog (for example, Business Content), Product (for example, SAP S/4HANA Cloud), Publisher, Line of Business, and Industry.
+2. Select one or more filters on the left to filter the available Store projects by Project Type (for example Process and Actions), Format Type (for example, Ready to use and Template), Catalog (for example, Business Content), Product (for example, SAP S/4HANA Cloud), Publisher, Line of Business, and Industry.

     <!-- border -->![Store View](02-StoreView.png)